-Learning to conquer fear.
 Our family is living it right now.
-My daughter is working to conquer fear related to a speech she is giving at school.
+My daughter is working to conquer the fear related to a speech she is sharing.

-She has been practicing to help her prepare and calm her nerves.
-She’s afraid.
+She has been practicing to prepare and calm her nerves.
+But, she’s afraid.

 And, I know just how she feels.
 A lot of people can probably relate.
 The experts say that public speaking is the most common fear that people have.
 But, I disagree.
 I just don’t think that is true anymore.